Ben Dowling

+Ben Dowling (born 5 March 2002) is an Australian professional rugby union player who plays as a wing for Shute Shield club Randwick and the Australia national sevens team.

+International career

 Dowling was born and raised in Sydney, and attended St Joseph's College, having been a member of the Waratahs academy since U18 level, while playing club rugby for Randwick.
 He has represented Australia at Rugby Sevens since 2021, and was named in the Australia U20 side in 2022.